 by Austin DuVall

-All of us at the Winthrop Rockefeller Institute are excited to announce the public opening of The Roustabout — a new public space at the Institute for employees, program and workshop participants, and conference guests to relax and work together.
+All of us at the Winthrop Rockefeller Institute are excited to announce the public opening of The Roustabout — a new space at the Institute for the public, Institute employees, program and workshop participants, and conference guests to relax and work together.
 The Roustabout provides full coffee and beverage service, fresh food stocked daily by our Institute Kitchen staff, complimentary high-speed Wi-Fi, and ample space to enjoy a snack, visit with colleagues, or open your laptop to wrap up those few emails you’ve been putting off.

 Located in what was formerly the Institute’s gift shop, The Roustabout adds yet another memorable space to our mountaintop campus designed with Gov. Winthrop Rockefeller’s legacy of collaboration in mind.
 While most of The Roustabout’s furnishings are new, we’ve included various pieces from Winthrop’s time in the oil fields, his work abroad, his time in Arkansas, and pieces that belonged to or were gifted from his family.
 Other interior displays come from the Baker Drug Store, which closed in 1967 and was bought by Jeannette Rockefeller.